MicrosoftDocs/cloud-adoption-framework/docs/migrate/index.md

 - The methodology governing migration sprints fits within migration waves or releases, which are defined using the Plan, Ready, and Adopt methodologies.
 Within each migration sprint, a batch of workloads is migrated to the cloud.
 - Before migrating workloads, at least one [landing zone](../ready/index.md) has been identified, configured, and deployed to meet the needs of the near-term cloud adoption plan.
 - Migration is commonly associated with the terms _lift and shift_ or _rehost_.
-This methodology and the above steps are built on the belief that no data center (and few workloads) should be migrated using a pure rehost approach.
+This methodology and the above steps are built on the belief that no datacenter and few workloads should be migrated using a pure rehost approach.
 While many workloads can be rehosted, customers more often choose to modernize specific assets within each workload.
 During this iterative process, the balance between speed and modernization is a common discussion point.

 ## Migration effort